schollz/miti/README.md

 FAC
 ```

 The `pattern a` designates the pattern name, "a".
-This pattern has a single instrument, `<instrument1>`
-(normally you will fill in the name of an instrument, like `NTS-1 digital kit 1 SOUND` in the example above).
+This pattern has a single instrument, `<instrument1>`.
+The instrument name must be contained in the official MIDI instrument name, case insensitive.
+For example, "nts-1" is a viable name if the MIDI instrument is "NTS-1 digital kit 1 SOUND."

 Each line under `instruments` designates a different measure.
 This is where you put notes.
 Notes without spaces are considered a chord and will be played simultaneously.
 The first measure plays C, E, and G (C major) and the second measure plays F, A and C (F major).
 This pattern will repeat indefinitely when played.